Aid for Undocumented Students

 Asset Application Form

 All DREAMers are encouraged to complete our Asset Application.
-This form is similar to the FAFSA and allows our office to review your financial information and determine an expected family contribution number (EFC) without the FAFSA.
+This form is similar to the FAFSA and allows our office to review your financial information and determine a Student Aid Index (SAI) number without the FAFSA.

 Please note: DACA/Asset students are not eligible for the College Opportunity Fund (COF) stipend at Regis University.
-Per the state of Colorado guidelines, at a private institution, students must complete a FAFSA, receive a Federal Pell Grant, as well as be a Colorado Resident, and have graduated from a Colorado High School in order to qualify for COF.
+Per the state of Colorado guidelines, at a private institution, students must complete a FAFSA, receive a Federal Pell Grant, be a Colorado Resident, and have graduated from a Colorado High School to qualify for COF.

-If you have a social security card for work authorization purposes, you are also eligible for a work study award at Regis University.
-When you complete your Asset Application and submit it to the Office of Financial Aid, you will work with your financial aid counselor to ensure the work study award is included as part of your financial aid offer.
+If you have a social security card for work authorization purposes, you could be eligible for a work-study award at Regis University.
+When you complete your Asset Application and submit it to the Office of Financial Aid, you will work with your financial aid counselor to ensure the work-study award is included as part of your financial aid offer.

 External Scholarships

-We also encourage all students (prospective and current) to apply for external scholarships.
-External scholarships are not awarded through Regis University but through other organizations or nonprofits.
+We encourage all students (prospective and current) to apply for external scholarships.
+External scholarships are not awarded through Regis University but through other organizations.
 Here are a few links for external scholarships specifically for DREAMers:

 Congressional Hispanic Caucus Institute La Plaza (scholarship and financial aid guide)